 You will need to submit extensive documents in support of the application, as well as evidence of your child’s identity, for example, their passport and birth certificate.
 The specific nature and extent of the documentation varies depending on the facts of the case and the basis upon which registration is sought.
 Taking advice will ensure you are submitting a comprehensive application.

 As part of your application, your child will be required to enrol their biometric details for the purpose of identity verification.
 Children under the age of 6 do not need to provide fingerprints, although these can still be requested, but must have a digital photograph taken of their face.
 There may be a small additional fee for enrolling your child’s biometric information.

 Children under the age of 16 will need to be accompanied by a parent or legal guardian at their biometric enrolment appointment.
 Where to give biometric information depends on how you’re making your citizenship application.
 You’ll be told where to go after you’ve applied.

-MN1 guide: practical tips on completing the form
+Practical tips on completing the MN1 form

 For an MN1 application to succeed, you will need to show that the child satisfies any requirements that are set out under British nationality law, namely the British Nationality Act 1981 and associated regulations.
 This legislative framework sets out the legal requirements when applying for British citizenship.

 In circumstances where the application is at the discretion of the Home Secretary, you will need to show that it satisfies the agreed criteria set out on the GOV.UK website, or if the child does not satisfy legal requirements and agreed policy, you will need to demonstrate why it would be right for the Home Secretary to grant the child British citizenship in any event.

 As such, it is crucial you fully understand the basis upon which you are making the MN1 application and are able to apply the relevant criteria or, alternatively, put forward a detailed argument for ‘exceptional circumstances’ (see below).